IBO Tieback Anchors (Injection Boring Anchors)

 In many areas of Puget Sound creating retaining structures requires the use of Tieback Anchors to add strength to Soldier Pile or Concrete retaining walls.
 In most of the Puget Sound Basin the hard subsurface material into which the Tiebacks are to be established is either medium to dense sand or a hard blue-gray clay called Lawton Clay.
 Helical Tieback Anchors can be used effectively in these materials.

-.
-We use a portable air driven Jack Leg Drill to install IBO anchors on slopes and in difficult access areas.
+IBO Anchor installation with portable drill photo0001 We use a portable air driven Jack Leg Drill, portable water jet cleaning, and a portable grout pump to install IBO anchors on slopes and in difficult access areas.
 In the Hard Glacial Till areas these types of anchors can deliver 4,000 lb. to 6,000 lb. of pull-out load capability per foot of embedment into these hard materials.
 We have installed and tested hundreds of these types of Tieback Anchors.

 Advantages of the IBO :